SA Health Palliative Care Project

 Thank you for sharing your story with us.

-by Judith Milford, 4 days ago
+by Judith Milford, about 3 years ago

 When my husband had a life limiting illness in 2019, the oncologist referred him to Palliative Care at FMC (Laurel House).
 My husband had decided to remain at home for his final days.